Singular Value Decomposition

 The default convention deviates a little from the definition of the SVD:

-is the diagonal of S
+the vector s is the diagonal of S instead of S itself

-corresponds to the conjugate transpose of V
+and Vh corresponds to the conjugate transpose of V instead of V.

 While there are good reasons for these conventions,